tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 7 Thu 6/12/23
-Next we look into using the [ReactNative Storage package](https://github.com/sunnylqm/react-native-storage) which provides a way of persisting data when the app is closed and then reopened.

-We show how it is used in the [Pomorodoros Component](../code/demoSum25/)

 We start going through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) on creating a simple phone app using the camera and handling gestures